causalNLP/causal-agent/docs/source/getting_started/quickstart.rst

 In this quickstart, you'll learn how to:

-1. Set up CAIS with your API key
+1. Set up Causal Agent with your API key
 2. Load a sample dataset
 3. Run your first causal analysis
 4. Interpret the results